-Approximately 2.6 percent of Americans have experienced bipolar disorder in the past year, and around 4.4 percent have experienced this disorder sometime in their lives.
-Bipolar disease is characterized by extreme shifts in mood and energy level, from high-energy (mania) to depression.
-While bipolar disorder is a chronic condition with no known cure, most people can effectively manage their symptoms.
-There are several distinct types of bipolar disorder, and treatment will depend on the diagnosis.
+Approximately 2.6% of Americans have experienced bipolar disorder in the past year, and at some point in their lives, around 4.4% of the populationhas encountered this condition.
+From manic to depressive, bipolar disorder is marked by severe mood and energy changes.
+While this disorder is a chronic condition with no known cure, most people can effectively manage their symptoms.
+There are several distinct types of bipolar disorder, and treatment depends on the diagnosis.

-Bipolar disorder, also known as manic depressive illness, is a brain disorder that causes extreme mood shifts and can make it challenging for those who suffer from it to carry out day-to-day tasks.
-According to the National Institute of Health, the average age for the onset of bipolar disorder is 25, although it can manifest itself at any age.
+Bipolar disorder, also known as manic depressive syndrome, is a brain condition that induces frequent mood swings and can make it difficult to perform day-to-day activities.
+According to the National Institutes of Health, the average age for the onset of bipolar disorder is 25, although it may occur at any age.

 This site offers information designed for educational purposes only.
 You should not rely on any information on this site as a substitute for professional medical advice, diagnosis, treatment, or as a substitute for, professional counseling care, advice, diagnosis, or treatment.
 If you have any concerns or questions about your health, you should always consult with a physician or other healthcare professional.